2014 off-season Minnesota Twins top 40 prospect countdown: 26-30

 Originally published at The Tenth Inning Stretch

-This is the fourth segment of the 2014 off-season Twins top 40 prospects, counting down prospects 31 to 35.
-Prospects 36-40 are here, 31-35 here, 26-30 here and you can find all segments in reverse order here.
+This is the third segment of the 2014 off-season Twins top 40 prospects, counting down prospects 31 to 35.
+Prospects 36-40 are here, 31-35 here, and you can find all segments in reverse order here.